 This mineral stabilises blood sugar levels.
 It is difficult to obtain therapeutic levels of chromium through diet, therefore, supplementation may be required.
 Take a supplement containing 1,000 mcg per day.

 People with low plasma magnesium have higher insulin and blood sugar levels.
 Food sources include leafy green vegetables, nuts, seeds and cacao.
 It is a water-soluble mineral and must be consumed daily.
 It is difficult to obtain a sufficient quantity through diet alone, therefore, supplementation may be inevitable.
 Take a supplement containing 300-500mg per day.
+Tip: a simple test to determine if you are magnesium deficient is to stick your tongue out in front of a mirror – slight shaking or quivering indicates magnesium deficiency.

 Promotes adrenaline and glucose in the blood, resulting in insulin release.